matiyev/soc-lab/README.md

   - Select “Enabled” (If you enable this policy setting, Defender doesn't run, and will not scan for malware or other potentially unwanted software)
   - Click "Apply"
 ![Image](https://imgur.com/9bsP5Lf.png)
-3. Permanently Disable Defender via Registry
+III.
+Permanently Disable Defender via Registry
   - From the same administrative cmd, copy/paste this command and press Enter

   <br>
-'''
-REG ADD "hklm\software\policies\microsoft\windows defender" /v DisableAntiSpyware /t REG_DWORD /d 1 /f
+'''REG ADD "hklm\software\policies\microsoft\windows defender" /v DisableAntiSpyware /t REG_DWORD /d 1 /f
-'''
 </br>

-4. Prepare to boot into Safe Mode to disable all Defender services
+IV.
+Prepare to boot into Safe Mode to disable all Defender services
   - Click the “Start” menu icon
   - Type “msconfig” into the search bar
   - Go to “Boot” tab and select “Boot Options”